fhmjones/dashboards-envr300/threesignals/plotlytest01.md

 Source for figuring this out is:
 * plotly plot at https://www.tutorialspoint.com/plotly/plotly_plotting_inline_with_jupyter_notebook.htm
 * random via https://www.w3schools.com/python/numpy_random.asp.
-Note that importing `random` from `numpy` seems necessary, in other words probably not part of `np`.
+Note that importing `random` from `numpy` seems necessary.
 * array length using Python length function from https://www.w3schools.com/python/ref_func_len.asp.

 **Note:** this works in Jupyter notebook but not in Voila.
 Apparently you have to use Plotly figure widgets.
 It's not good enough to just plot the figure.
 See https://github.com/voila-dashboards/voila/issues/284.